-Stage 1: By census day schools and local authorities should have ensured their management information systems hold accurate details for all their staff in scope of the census.
+Stage 1: By census, day schools and local authorities should have ensured their management information systems hold accurate details for all their staff in scope of the census.
 They would then ensure that the information required by the Department (as set out in the published School Workforce Census data requirement) is extracted and uploaded to the Department's COLLECT system.
 Schools and LAs will have had the opportunity to test out the quality of their data and the data extraction routines provided by their software suppliers by using the familiarisation version of the Department's data collection system, COLLECT.
 The full list of data items collected by the census can be found in the guides provided to schools and LAs.

 Stage 2: Once schools and local authorities have successfully loaded their data onto COLLECT they can review and inspect their data.
-The COLLECT system has a range of checks that it runs on the data: e.g. simple formatting checks, arithmetic checks and validations rules that specific data items must meet.
+The COLLECT system has a range of checks that it runs on the data: e.g. simple formatting checks, arithmetic checks and validation rules that specific data items must meet.
 The checks made within COLLECT are contained within the published guides and specifications.

-Software suppliers often build these checks into their data extraction routines and/or MIS system upgrades.
-The checks within COLLECT will flag up where the data provided has either failed (an error) to meet the standards required or does not conform (a warning) to what was expected.
+Software suppliers often build these checks into their data extraction routines and/or management information system (MIS) upgrades.
+The checks within COLLECT will flag up where the data provided has either failed to meet the standards required (an error) or does not conform to what was expected (a warning).
 For example, an error would result if no contract information was provided and a warning would result if the date of birth placed the teacher's age as less than 21 or over 90.
-The validation checks are reviewed and improved each year, for example, checks to identify schools with very large changes in teacher numbers and an opportunity to say whether the change was real rather than a data input error.
+The validation checks are reviewed and improved each year, for example, checks to identify schools with very large changes in teacher numbers were introduced.
+This gave schools an opportunity to say whether the change was real or to resubmit if there had been a data input error.
 This process helps identify where schools initial returns need attention.
-Checks and guidance have been updated and improved since November 2014 to help schools provide better quality data on the pay of teachers (especially part-time teachers) and whether the data submitted includes a pay award for the current year.
+Checks and guidance have been continually updated and improved to help schools provide better quality data on the pay of teachers (especially part-time teachers) and whether the data submitted includes a pay award for the current year.